sutee3305/bitcoin/src/ipc/README.md

 ### IPC Callback Sequence Example ###

-* When an IPC client calls the `ipc::NodeClient::handleNotifyBlockTip()` method with a `std::function` argument, the method will first construct a `ipc::NotifyBlockTipCallbackServer` [capnp object](https://capnproto.org/rpc.html#distributed-objects) wrapping the `std::function`.
+* When an IPC client calls the `ipc::NodeClient::handleNotifyBlockTip()` method with a `std::function` argument, the method will first construct an `ipc::NotifyBlockTipCallbackServer` [capnp object](https://capnproto.org/rpc.html#distributed-objects) wrapping the `std::function`.
 It will then include a reference to this object inside the IPC